 What is an Aquatic Veterinarian?

-Licensing & Certifications: To be an aquatic veterinarian, you must earn your doctorate of veterinary medicine.
-Once you have completed your degree and your additional career training, you must follow up with continuing education each year to keep your license to practice validity.
+To be an aquatic veterinarian, you must earn your doctorate in veterinary medicine.
+Once you have completed your degree and your additional career training, you must follow up with continuing education each year to keep your license to practice valid.
 Each amount of continuing education needed will vary depending on your specialty.

 *It is important to note that aside from veterinary training, it is recommended to complete scuba training when wanting to pursue a career with underwater creatures.
 You may have to examine animals in their natural habitat, so a strong swimming ability is pertinent.